Employment Tribunal contacts

 You must let the tribunal office know immediately if your contact details change.

 If you have a representative (a person you ask to act on your behalf), all correspondence about the case will be sent to them.
-And you must pass any further requests for information through the representatives and not straight to us.
+You must pass any further requests for information through your representative and not straight to us.

 Contacting us by email

-To contact an Employment Tribunal by email please use the relevant office email address in the table below.
-You should make sure you quote the case number in any correspondence and in the title bar of the email and send it to the tribunal office dealing with the claim.
+To contact an Employment Tribunal by email please contact the tribunal office dealing with the claim (listed below) quoting the case number in any correspondence and in the title bar of the email.

-If you want us to communicate with you by email whenever possible, you will need to supply a valid email address.
+To communicate with you by email we require a valid email address.
 When you ask us to communicate with you by email you are agreeing that you check for incoming email at least once every day and that we may pass your email address to other people involved in the claim.

 If we send any documents by email we will use enclosures using the software 'Word XP' currently used by our offices.
 We will send copies of non-electronic documents and documents which need a chairman's signature, for example a judgment, by post.